 Our focus is on providing comfort, not cure; on family, not just the patient; and on quality of life, not duration.

-Cleveland Clinic’s hospice team includes physicians certified in hospice and palliative medicine, nurses, social workers, chaplains, music therapists, home health aides and volunteers who can help with errands and provide companionship and respite for caregivers.
+Cleveland Clinic’s hospice team includes physicians certified in hospice and palliative medicine, nurses, social workers, chaplains, home health aides and volunteers who can help with errands and provide companionship and respite for caregivers.
 They work together to support patients at home or in a skilled nursing facility or hospital.

 Hospice is designed for patients who: